Mazuh/frifim/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Some more Firebase operations

+A few more steps to finish your initial Firebase setup.
+In your console:

+1. Authentication -> Sign-in method: enable at least the "e-mail/password" mode.
+2. Cloud Firestore -> Rules: if you're planning to store real data, secure it with a few rules.
-During your first queries, a few console errors may show up, requiring the creation of indexes on the database.
+3. While running the app, during your first queries, a few browser console errors may show up, requiring the creation of indexes on the database.
 Just follow the link provided by the warning (and wait a few minutes).

 ### Fixture data